-So now we know what web crawlers do, how they work, and how they can help marketers, let’s take a look at the different types of crawler that search engines use on the internet today.
+So now we know what web crawlers do, how they work, and how they differ from web scraping.

 Google – Googlebot

-Googlebot is Google’s main crawler but is actually composed of two web crawlers.
+Googlebot is Google’s main crawler but is actually composed of at least two web crawlers.

 These are Googlebot Mobile and Googlebot Desktop, designed for browsing the different platforms to index both kinds of sites.